Chehalis–Centralia Airport: Commercial service

+As of 2024, the Chehalis–Centralia Airport is not served by a commercial airline.
+West Coast Airlines (WCA) previously operated scheduled flights, including round-trips, from Chehalis beginning in October 1946.
+The original aircraft used was a Douglas DC-3 Mainliner, seating 21 passengers.
+Airmail service was provided the following month.
+Evening flights were temporarily suspended in summer 1953 by request of the WCA after an unlighted TV tower antenna was constructed 1,500 ft from the end of the runway.

+Due to limited passenger numbers, WCA terminated their contract with the airport in September 1958.

 Training and flight programs

 The Lewis County Civil Air Patrol is stationed at the airport.
-Providing limited free instruction to people as young as 12 years old, the program offers a flight academy with a possibility to earn a pilot's license.
+Providing limited free instruction to people as young as 12 years old, the program offers a flight academy with the possibility to earn a pilot's license.
+The airport also hosts a chapter of the Experimental Aircraft Association (EAA) Flying Start Program, a guidance course meant for adults over the age of 18.
+The half-day class provides free mentorship, a first flight, and instructions on how to continue flight training in the future.

 An annual event that coincides with the city's ChehalisFest celebration, the airport hosts free flights for children and teenagers.
-Referred to as "Young Eagle Flights", a chapter of the Experimental Aircraft Association, young flyers may even briefly handle the controls of the aircraft.
+Referred to as "Young Eagle Flights", a chapter of the EAA, young flyers may even briefly handle the controls of the aircraft.

+The airport has been host as a layover stop for the Goodyear Blimp during trips along the West Coast.
+The blimp, visiting every few years, provides free tour flights while stationed at the field.

 Economy

-Several businesses operate on airport land which is part of Chehalis' Twin City Town Center district.
+Several businesses of various size and notability operate on airport land which is part of Chehalis' Twin City Town Center district.
+The CLS began its commercial and retail business expansion in 1993 by leasing over 15 acre to Wal-Mart for a lump sum payment of $1.8 million.
+The airport used a portion of the funds for improvements to airport facilities.
+Further large companies followed, such a Kmart and in 2006, Home Depot.
+By 2004, approximately 38 acre of airport land had been converted to commercial space with a lease revenue of $700,000.

 Economic reports from 2021 and 2022 specify that over 1100 jobs are supported by the airport and the shopping district, with over 500 additional positions of employment that are connected due to the existence of the airfield.
 The airport receives no annual tax stipend from the state, and is considered "financially self-sustaining", generating $1.2 million in tax revenue to Chehalis and Lewis County and an additional $7.8 million for Washington state.

+As of 2023, the 2018 levee pump build was estimated to have a return on investment of $39 for every $1 in construction cost, protecting approximately $45 million in property.